Kjeld Erik Brødsgaard

-Kjeld Erik Brødsgaard is Professor of China Studies at the Department of International Economics and Management and Director of the China Policy Program at Copenhagen Business School.
-He is an internationally recognized authority on China's political economy, including state-Party-business relations and the role of the Communist Party of China in the current modernization process.
+Kjeld Erik Brødsgaard is a Danish historian and academic.
+He is the Professor of China Studies at the Department of International Economics and Management and Director of the China Policy Program at Copenhagen Business School.
+He is an internationally recognized authority on China's political economy, including state-Party-business relations and the role of the Chinese Communist Party in the current modernization process.